860 Second St

 The Ramones form, Forest Hills, Queens, New York

-April: interview with Malcolm McLaren about Too Fast to Live, Too Young to Die appears in NME, by Nick Kent, who later tries out on vocals for the Sex Pistols
+April: interview with Malcolm McLaren about Too Fast to Live, Too Young to Die by Nick Kent appears in NME.
+Kent later tries out on vocals for the Sex Pistols

 Spring: Glen Matlock works part time at Too Fast to Live, Too Young to Die.
 He joins Steve Jones, Paul Cook and Wally Nightingale in The Strand at bass; Malcolm McLaren rents rehearsal space for the band.